How to Find Out Why "Check Engine Light" Is on and Avoid Costly Repairs

-The catalytic converter typically has a warranty exceeding the rest of the automobile's warranty length.
-However, if you are beyond that warranty period (by time or by mileage) then you could be facing a large repair bill.
-If you are in a state that implements vehicle emission inspection programs, you might also get stuck with needing it repaired quickly because your car failed.
+If you're in a state that implements vehicle emission inspection programs, you might also get stuck with needing it repaired quickly because your car failed.

 You may be able to avoid replacing catalytic converter.
 In many cases it's just a bad sensor and you wouldn't know that unless you have the ability to clear the car's diagnostic codes and watch to see if the check engine light comes back on.